 Performance management is another area that can benefit from the use of AI.
 With the help of machine learning, one can analyze historical data related to employees’ performance.
 This helps managers identify areas where high-performing employees excel and low-performing employees need improvement, with minimal bias or subjectivity.

-Thus, these are some ways through which AI is leading workforce management in 2021.
+Thus, these are some ways through which AI is leading workforce management.

 AI-enabled systems can help organizations optimize their workforce planning and scheduling, improve communication and collaboration, and identify potential issues before they become problems.

-In 2021, AI-enabled workforce management system will be able to do the following:
+AI-enabled workforce management systems will be able to do the following:

 - Automatically match workers with the right tasks based on their skills and preferences.